 The Advantages of Hydrogen Fuel (And Its Limitations)

-Hydrogen fuel, a promising clean energy source that emits only heat and water upon combustion, is increasingly garnering attention in the heavy-duty mobility sector.
+Hydrogen fuel is a promising clean energy source that emits only heat and water upon use.
+As global demand for more sustainable fuel sources magnifies, the use of hydrogen fuel is increasingly garnering attention in the heavy-duty mobility sector.

 But what are the specific advantages and challenges of hydrogen fuel cells in heavy-duty mobility?
-Here’s the latest news and applications for this exciting green technology.
+Here’s the latest news and applications for this exciting technology.

-Table of Contents
+Table of Contents:

 - What is hydrogen fuel?